Mathnerd314/stroscot/docs/Commentary/Language/State.rst

   Data "Hello, world!\n" (\msg ->
     Block "_start" [Sys_write stdout (addr msg) (length msg) (Sys_exit 0)])

 with Stroscot's internal assembler language.
+See `here <https://drewdevault.com/2020/01/04/Slow.html>`__ for a full assembly program.

 Task isn't really a monad, but we can compose operations that return values using the continuation monad's bind operation, as implemented with do-notation.